 - Students will be able to create a visual display with leaves and describe their artwork using details.

 - Show the class a pile of leaves you've collected previously.

-- Tell them that are going to use the leaves to create unique animals.
-Define unique as meaning all of the animals are different.
+- Tell them that are going to use the leaves to create unique visual displays of animals.
+Define unique as meaning that all of the animals are different.

-- Explain to the class that when they are done creating their animals they will write a story about them as though they were alive.
+- Explain to the class that when they are done creating their animals they will speak and write about them.

 - Show the class a few examples of leaf animals and come up with backstories for them as a class.

 - Model using language that shows the setting, the characters, and the problem and solution in the story.
 In your description, share your thoughts, feelings, and ideas about the leaf animal in the story.

 - Have students brainstorm ideas for a possible leaf animal in partnerships.
 Tell them to take turns orally describing their animal in its environment.
 Ask them to share their ideas, thoughts, and feelings about their animal.